 Typically made of ceramic, espresso cups may also come with saucers or in a set.

-With all of these materials and sizes, you have a lot of options when buying coffee mugs.
+With all of these materials and sizes, you have a lot of options when buying coffee cups and mugs.
 Depending on how you drink coffee, you may find a use for several types.
 You may want a stainless steel travel mug for your commute, a ceramic mug for the office, and a set of espresso cups for dinner parties.
 We hope this guide helps you sort through your choices and pick a great mug (or three).
 So what’s your favorite type of coffee cup?

 RELATED READ: How do cup colors, shapes, and textures affect your coffee?
 You’ll be surprised!